AkashSinghaRoy/AkashSinghaRoy.github.io/teachingandservice.md

 ## Refereeing
 Have refereed for
+1. Monatshefte fur Mathematik.

-1. Women in Numbers Europe 4 – Research Directions in Number Theory, Springer, Association for Women in Mathematics Series.
+2. Women in Numbers Europe 4 – Research Directions in Number Theory, Springer, Association for Women in Mathematics Series.

-2. Rose-Hulman Undergraduate Mathematics Journal.
+3. Rose-Hulman Undergraduate Mathematics Journal.

 ## Teaching and service at UGA
 ### Fall 2024